mosaic-design-system/docs/src/forms/select.md

       ### When and why

-      When the user is required to select a one or more options from a large group of data.
-A **Select** can also allow the user to search and filter through the given list.
+      You should use a **Select** when you need a user to select one or more options from a large group of data.
+Using a **Select** allows the user to search and filter through the given list.

       - - -